 Demography and Security Challenges in the 21st Century

 Join us on January 20 for a late afternoon presentation by Professor Jack Goldstone on how urbanization, demographic shifts and mass migrations are impacting international order and security.
 An open Q&A session will follow the presentation.

 Are you interested in honing your mediation, conflict transformation and peace promotion skills?
 If so, you might want to look at the collection of twenty-three ISN Blog articles we’ve put together.
 Written by the CSS’ Mediation Support Team and their well-known colleagues, the articles cover a variety of important mediation-related topics.

-If you are a teacher, researcher, student or someone who just finds it useful to bundle international relations (IR) and security-related materials together, the ISN has a new web application for you.
-Our e-learning staff has just created a free tool that you can use to build personal dossiers.
+If you are a teacher, researcher, student or someone who just finds it useful to bundle international relations (IR) and security-related materials together, the ISN has created a free tool that you can use to build personal dossiers.